flightaware/tohil/README.md

 #### tohil.interact

 Run the Tcl interactive command loop on stdin, hopefully a terminal, until you send an EOF, at which point you'll be returned to the python command line.
 See also tohil::interact.

+#### python tclobj datatype

+Tohil 2 introduced a new python data type called tclobj, aka tohil.tclobj.

+It's a python-wrapped Tcl object and it's very useful for generating and manipulating, passing to and receiving from, tcl routines, tcl lists, .
+See [TCLOBJECTS.md](TCLOBJECTS.md) for more.

 #### Shadow Dictionaries